Promising Young Woman

-Promising Young Woman is a 2020 film written, directed, and co-produced by Emerald Fennell in her feature directorial debut.
-It stars Carey Mulligan as a troubled young woman haunted by a traumatic past as she navigates forgiveness and vengeance, with Bo Burnham, Alison Brie, Clancy Brown, Chris Lowell, Jennifer Coolidge, Laverne Cox, and Connie Britton in supporting roles.
+Promising Young Woman is a 2020 black comedy thriller film written, directed, and co-produced by Emerald Fennell in her feature directorial debut.
+It stars Carey Mulligan as a young woman who pretends to be intoxicated to entrap men.
+Bo Burnham, Alison Brie, Clancy Brown, Chris Lowell, Jennifer Coolidge, Laverne Cox, and Connie Britton feature in supporting roles.
 It incorporates film genres including black comedy, crime drama, feminist film, rape and revenge, and vigilante thriller.

 Promising Young Woman had its world premiere at the Sundance Film Festival on January 25, 2020, and was theatrically released in the United States on December 25, 2020, by Focus Features.
-It received highly positive reviews from critics, with Fennell's direction and screenplay and Mulligan's performance receiving widespread acclaim, and it grossed $18 million worldwide.
+It received positive reviews from critics, with particular praise given to Mulligan's performance and to Fennell's direction and screenplay, and it grossed $18 million worldwide.
 The film won Best Original Screenplay at the 93rd Academy Awards, with additional nominations for Best Picture, Best Director, Best Actress (Mulligan), and Best Film Editing.
 Fennell also won Best Original Screenplay at the Critics' Choice Awards, Writers' Guild Awards, and British Academy Film Awards.
 The Writers Guild of America ranked the film's screenplay the 23rd greatest of the 21st century.